hdmmY/Raft-Unity/README.md

 # Raft-Unity
-The raft concensus algorithm implement using Unity
+The raft concensus algorithm implemented with Unity.